 The sending of a message to an object.
-An event can be expressed as an ordered tuple: (Event, Object, Message, Sender).
+An event can be expressed as an ordered tuple: (Event, Object, expansion workflow grammar rule

+Message, Sender).
 Logtalk distinguish between the sending of a message - before event - and the return of control to the sender - after event.